Mihryam/Mihryam/README.md

 - 💬 Ask me about Sci Fi Movies and what i am currently learning
 - 📫 How to reach me:  Please Follow my social media handles above
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: My Heart lips for joy each time to view my profile -->
+- ⚡ Fun fact: My Heart lips for joy each time you view my profile -->